jlan84/linear-algebra-assignment/individual.md

 5. This time to compute the stationary distribution, we can use numpy's matrix operations.
-Using the function for calculating [eigenvectors](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eig.html) compute the stationary distibution (page rank).
+Using the function for calculating [eigenvectors](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eig.html) compute the stationary distribution (page rank).
 Is it the same as what you found from above?
 What is it's eigenvalue?

    **Hint:**